Sariohara/CustomFileBrowserV1/README.md

 # CustomFileBrowserV1
-An Attemp at a custom file browser with the help of Github copilot
+An Attemp at a custom file browser with the help of Github copilot using python 3.10